Blog Archives

 5. Ordering something strange

 It’s very common for people to come into my tea bar looking for something I don’t have.
 With any luck, I can do it anyway.
 You want a super-strong ginger Earl Grey latte with soy milk?
-I will pick the appropriate Earl Grey, add some ginger root, and make it super strong for you.
+I will pick the appropriate Earl Grey, add some ginger root, make it super strong for you, and froth up some soy milk.
 No problem.
 If you like it, I’ll make you a big bag of the blend and write instructions on the bag for how to prepare it.
 That’s what brings customers back for more.

 6. How long your drink has been sitting out